vancouverwill/reactJsPortfolio/README.md

 bower install
 ```

-### Outdate js build
+### New js build
-~~while building we need to update the files in the src directory, run the below so babel the src directory for changes

-`babel --presets react src --watch --out-dir build`

-and

-`watchify  -t babelify  build/portfolio.js -o bundle.js`
+`broswerify  -t babelify  src/portfolio.js -o bundle.js`

 or

-`broswerify  -t babelify  build/portfolio.js --outfile bundle.js`~~

-### New js build

 `watchify  -t babelify  src/portfolio.js -o bundle.js`

+### CSS

-for CSS build I use gulp which runs default by
+for CSS build I use gulp which runs default gulp tasks by.
+Minimization is currently disabled but that is easy to switch on.

 `
 gulp
 `

 finally to run as local web server